Some veterans will join women’s march to protest after Trump inauguration

 Less traditional is the participation of veterans and some military members in a day-after protest that has been gaining momentum in the buildup to the inauguration.
 More than 200,000 people have registered for the march in Washington, according to the event’s Facebook page, while tens of thousands more signed on to attend solidarity marches across the country.
 Participants include such celebrities as feminist Gloria Steinem, Katy Perry, Chelsea Handler, Julianne Moore, Patricia Arquette, Scarlett Johansson, America Ferrera and Amy Schumer.

+“I am marching because I believe this gathering of people is expressing that we will stand and fight for those freedoms, for the rights guaranteed to all Americans in the Constitution,” — former Army Capt.
+Sue Fulton, one of the first women to graduate West Point.

-The organization Veterans For Peace is formally participating in the march, according to its web page, while the Service Women’s Action Network, which advocates for the rights and protections of women veterans and servicemembers, is putting together a group for the march and several of its members are taking leading roles throughout the country.
+The organization Veterans For Peace is formally participating in the march, according to its webpage, while the Service Women’s Action Network, which advocates for the rights and protections of female veterans and servicemembers, is putting together a group for the march and several of its members are taking leading roles throughout the country.

 “It seems that this most recent presidential election has been a catalyst for many of diverse backgrounds to become concerned that our civil rights, our human rights might be threatened or impacted,” said Donna McAleer, a West Point graduate and former military police platoon leader in the 1980s who lost a bid for Congress as a Utah representative in 2012 and again in 2014.